Video Game: Kirby's Dream Land 3

 - Nerf: Coo's game breaking Cutter attack was reduced from a Spread Shot of Feather Flechettes to a single razor feather.
 It's still quite useful in that it's a large projectile that goes across the entire screen.

 - Power Copying: Burning, Ice, Cutter, Needle, Parasol, Stone, and Spark all return from Dream Land 2.
-The Clean ability makes its sole appearance in this game, though it has also appeared in the anime with its own hat.
+The Clean (aka Broom) ability makes its sole appearance in this game, though it has also appeared in the anime with its own hat.

 - Power Up Mount: The Animal Friends.